bachya/simplisafe-python/README.md

 ## The `Account` Object

 Each `System` object has a reference to an `Account` object.
-This object contains properties and a method useful for authentication and account access.
+This object contains properties and a method useful for authentication and ongoing access.

 **VERY IMPORTANT NOTE:** the `Account` object contains references to